amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

   </picture>
 </figure>

-Further investigation leads to the finding of a minor bug in Bakker et al., simulation where a typo resulted in incorrect calculation of *p*-value in *small* simulation.
+Further investigation led to the finding of a minor bug in Bakker et al., code where a typo resulted in insertion of a wrong study in the replication pool of  *small* simulation.
 Figure x, shows the comparison of results from the patched script, and SAM's results.

 <figure>
   <picture>